gaspariniamaya/python-portfolio/README.md

 Key Features:
 - uses if/elif statements to create results for all possibilities
 - uses global variable to keep track of wins, losses, and ties

+Project #6 - Slot Machine: Lets the player play a slot machine game to either gain or lose points.
+Key Features:
+- uses if/elif statements based on user input
+- uses loops
+- uses import random to create different outcomes for the user

+Project #7 - Vacation Recommender: randomly recommends the user a vacation spot with a brief description about the place.
+Key Features:
+- uses if statements
+- uses While true loops
+- uses import URL to show an image of the destinations to the user